-Calling all members… it is time for the ANNUAL MEETING of the Manchaug Pond Foundation!
-Tomorrow morning, Saturday, August 24th, we will hold our annual business meeting of the members with a breakfast buffet starting at 9:30 a.m. with business to begin at 10:00 […]
+Calling all members… it is time for the ANNUAL Business MEETING of the Manchaug Pond Foundation!
+Saturday, August 26th at YMCA Camp Blanchard with coffee and pastry at 9:30 a.m. with business to begin at 10:00 […]

 Get together at the Members’ Social for good conversation over a cup of coffee and pastry to open the Manchaug Pond summer season […]

 Join Manchaug Pond’s Pan-Mass Challenge CHEERING SQUAD!
 6:00 – 8:00 a.m. along Manchaug Road in Sutton. […]

 A fall clean-up event of Manchaug Pond is being organized by the Manchaug Pond Foundation for Saturday, October 22, 2022… join us! […]